whatcomtrans/PoshIssues/rfc.md

 If all done, fixes that are completed or errored can be removed using Remove-IssueFix, from the database, allowing those same fixes to be presented again.
 For example, an issue can be raised, addressed and then removed so the user can be notified if it comes up again.

+Better yet, comoleted fixes can be archived using Archive-IssueFix to maintain a record of fixes executed.

 ## Scheduled
 Most issues processes will be scheduled.
 In fact there coukd be different databases for different schedules.

 The scheduled job will:
 1) Invoke-IssueCheck using saved database
 2) Send-IssueFixMail notifications
-3) Remove-IssueFix fixes that have completed or errored, perhaps based on the notificationCount.
+3) Archive-IssueFix fixes that have completed or errored, perhaps based on the notificationCount.

 Users then recieve the the notification and can review both ezecuted fixes and "Pendong" fixes.
 The user can use fix cmdlets to change the status of pending fixes which will then be processed at the next scheduled Invoke.